Jan. 6 panel wants answers from lawmaker it says led a Capitol tour before the attack

 The panel said Loudermilk should appear before the committee next week to explain.

-Soon after the attack, where rioters broke through barriers and stormed the Capitol hoping to stop the certification of the 2020 presidential election, concerns arose that some Republican lawmakers had given tours of the Capitol complex that later helped people navigate the hallways and offices.
+Soon after the attack, in which rioters broke through barriers and stormed the Capitol hoping to stop the certification of the 2020 presidential election, concerns rose that some Republican lawmakers had given tours of the Capitol complex that later helped people navigate the hallways and offices.

 Loudermilk and House Republicans have long claimed they didn't lead any such pre-Jan.
 6 tours.